ZiLko/xdBot/README.md

 # xdBot

-xdBot will not get any more updates.
+xdBot is deprecated.

-ignore the updates that happened after this message
+Please ignore the updates that happened after this message.